josbouten/Sculpt-O-Sound/README.md

 please let me know.

 All filters are based on the series of tutorial papers about Effect Design by Jon Dattorro published in the Journal of the Audio Engineering Society (https://ccrma.stanford.edu/~dattorro/EffectDesignPart1.pdf).

+Please let me know if you have used Vocode-O-Matic in your music.
+I'm very curious to hear how people use it.